 How much aspirin should I take?

-Always speak to your doctor about the benefits and risks of aspirin therapy before beginning a regular regimen.
+Always talk to your doctor about the benefits and risks of aspirin therapy before beginning a regular regimen.

 How should I take aspirin?